matrix-org/matrix-authentication-service/docs/development/architecture.md

  - `mas-static-files`: Frontend static files (CSS/JS).
 Includes some frontend tooling
  - `mas-storage`: Interactions with the database
  - `mas-tasks`: Asynchronous task runner and scheduler
- - `mas-warp-utils`: Various filters and utilities for the `warp` web framework
  - `oauth2-types`: Useful structures and types to deal with OAuth 2.0/OpenID Connect endpoints.
 This might end up published as a standalone library as it can be useful in other contexts.

 ## Important crates